careplace-github/internal-apis/README.md

 ## Getting Started

-This guide will help you on how to set up everything so that you can start working on this project.
+This guide will help you on how to set up everything so that you can start working on this project. <br>
+Please make sure to add a profile image and confirm that you're username look something like:
+`carely-elonmusk`
 <br> <br> <br>

 ## Setting up Git